libavg/libavg/sphinxdoc/events.rst

         .. py:attribute:: source

             The type of the device that emitted the event.
 See :py:attr:`Event.source`.
-Read-only
+            Read-only.

         .. py:attribute:: x